Multilevel Emulation for Stochastic Computer Models with Application to Large Offshore Wind farms: Stochastic multilevel emulation

-We take $h(\cdot)$ to be a set of known, deterministic basis functions with coefficients given by the $\bm{\beta}$ terms.
-A typical choice for $h(\cdot)$ is a collection of low order monomials which capture the global variation in the simulator output.
-A particularly common choice is $h(\bx)^T = (1, \bx^T)$ \citep{Fricker2011, Becker2012}.
-Hence, the mean functions have the same form, but the particular parameters of these regression functions are allowed to differ.
+We express the mean functions in a hierarchical form so that $m_C(\bx) = h(\bx)^T \bm{\beta}_C$ and $m_E(\bx) = h(\bx)^T \bm{\beta}_E$.
+We take $h(\cdot)$ to be a set of known, deterministic basis functions.
+The mean functions have the same form; the particular parameters of these regression functions are allowed to differ.

 We will use squared exponential covariance functions so that